proxmox/proxmox-backup/docs/system-booting.rst

 The created partitions are:

-* a 1 MB BIOS Boot Partition (gdisk type EF02)
+* A 1 MB BIOS Boot Partition (gdisk type EF02)

-* a 512 MB EFI System Partition (ESP, gdisk type EF00)
+* A 512 MB EFI System Partition (ESP, gdisk type EF00)

-* a third partition spanning the set ``hdsize`` parameter or the remaining space used for the chosen storage type
+* A third partition spanning the configured ``hdsize`` parameter or the remaining space available for the chosen storage type

-Systems using ZFS as root filesystem are booted with a kernel and initrd image stored on the 512 MB EFI System Partition.
+Systems using ZFS as a root filesystem are booted with a kernel and initrd image stored on the 512 MB EFI System Partition.
 For legacy BIOS systems, ``grub`` is used, for EFI systems ``systemd-boot`` is used.
 Both are installed and configured to point to the ESPs.

-``grub`` in BIOS mode (``--target i386-pc``) is installed onto the BIOS Boot Partition of all selected disks on all systems booted with ``grub`` (These are all installs with root on ``ext4`` or ``xfs`` and installs with root on ZFS on non-EFI systems).
+``grub`` in BIOS mode (``--target i386-pc``) is installed onto the BIOS Boot Partition of all selected disks on all systems booted with ``grub`` (that is, all installs with root on ``ext4`` or ``xfs``, and installs with root on ZFS on non-EFI systems).

 .. _systembooting-proxmox-boot-tool:

-Synchronizing the content of the ESP with ``proxmox-boot-tool``
+Synchronizing the Content of the ESP with ``proxmox-boot-tool``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``proxmox-boot-tool`` is a utility used to keep the contents of the EFI System
 Partitions properly configured and synchronized.
 It copies certain kernel
 versions to all ESPs and configures the respective bootloader to boot from
 the ``vfat`` formatted ESPs.
-In the context of ZFS as root filesystem this means
+In the context of ZFS as root filesystem, this means
-that you can use all optional features on your root pool instead of the subset
+that you can use all the optional features on your root pool, instead of the subset
 which is also present in the ZFS implementation in ``grub`` or having to create a
-separate small boot-pool (see: `Booting ZFS on root with grub
+small, separate boot-pool (see: `Booting ZFS on root with grub
 <https://github.com/zfsonlinux/zfs/wiki/Debian-Stretch-Root-on-ZFS>`_).

-In setups with redundancy all disks are partitioned with an ESP, by the
+In setups with redundancy, all disks are partitioned with an ESP by the
 installer.
-This ensures the system boots even if the first boot device fails
+This ensures the system boots, even if the first boot device fails
 or if the BIOS can only boot from a particular disk.

 The ESPs are not kept mounted during regular operation.
 This helps to prevent
-filesystem corruption to the ``vfat`` formatted ESPs in case of a system crash,
+filesystem corruption in the ``vfat`` formatted ESPs in case of a system crash,
 and removes the need to manually adapt ``/etc/fstab`` in case the primary boot
 device fails.

 ``proxmox-boot-tool`` handles the following tasks:

-* formatting and setting up a new partition
+* Formatting and setting up a new partition
-* copying and configuring new kernel images and initrd images to all listed ESPs
+* Copying and configuring new kernel images and initrd images to all listed ESPs
-* synchronizing the configuration on kernel upgrades and other maintenance tasks
+* Synchronizing the configuration on kernel upgrades and other maintenance tasks
-* managing the list of kernel versions which are synchronized
+* Managing the list of kernel versions which are synchronized
-* configuring the boot-loader to boot a particular kernel version (pinning)
+* Configuring the boot-loader to boot a particular kernel version (pinning)

 You can view the currently configured ESPs and their state by running: